Leonard Boyle (bishop)

+Early life and education

 Boyle was born in Nightcaps, Southland, New Zealand, on 30 November 1930 and was educated at Sisters of Mercy convent schools in Nightcaps and Winton.
 He received his secondary education at St Kevin's College, Oamaru, before training for ordination at Holy Name Seminary in Christchurch and Holy Cross College in Mosgiel.

+Priesthood

 He was ordained as a priest in Winton on 30 June 1961.
 He held appointments as curate at St Patrick's Basilica, South Dunedin (1961–1964) (where he encouraged the novena devotions) and Georgetown, Invercargill (1964–1970).
 He was parish priest in South Dunedin (1970–1972) and at St. Mary's Basilica, Invercargill (1972–1983).

+Episcopacy

 He was appointed coadjutor bishop for the Dunedin diocese on 27 January 1983 and was ordained as a bishop at Dunedin's town hall on 3 May 1983.
 He succeeded to the see on the death of his predecessor, John Kavanagh, on 10 July 1985.
 Boyle retired on 24 May 2004.
 He was succeeded by Colin Campbell.